tournament-js/wrappers/api.md

 ## Timer Based Flow Control
 ### $.delay(f, wait) :: g
+A curried version of `setTimeout` waiting for the arguments of `f` only.
 Delays the execution of a call by `wait` milliseconds from the execution of the wrapped function.
-Remaining arguments will be forwarded to the `f` when the timer runs out.
+Remaining arguments will be forwarded to `f` when the timer runs out.

 ````javascript
 var slowLog = $.delay(2000, console.log);